MartinoMensio/DP2-Labs/Assignment_3/doc-files/nffgVerifier.md

 |        |              |                        | 403 FORBIDDEN | error string | impossible to delete the NFFG because some policies refer to it
 |        |              |                        | 404 NOT FOUND | error string | no NFFG exists with this name

 The DELETE has an optional queryParam that is required in the case that some policies are attached to this NFFG.
-The queryParam is `force` and the behaviour of the service is the following:
+The queryParam is `force` and the behavior of the service is the following:

 | DELETE                | `force=true`                                             | `force` not true or missing
 | --------------------- | ------------                                             | --------------